Antifa (Israel): Ideology

 Antifa members in Israel address both global and local issues, with their primary focus on opposing the Israeli occupation and combating hate speech directed at minority groups.
 Additionally, the group shares testimonies from Palestinians living in the occupied territories.
 They also advocate for marginalized groups within the Israeli society, such as the ultra-Orthodox community, asylum seekers, and Mizrahi Jews.
 Some Antifa activists have taken part in protests opposing the eviction of residents from Givat Amal.

 Antifa members in Israel strongly oppose the Israel Police and the Israel Defense Forces, claiming they serve the Zionist establishment's interests and maintain a monopoly on violence.
 Some members have shown support for refusniks as well.

 Groups

 Ultras Hapoel

 The fan club "Ultras Hapoel" was founded in 1999 and initially operated at Gate 7 of Bloomfield Stadium before relocating to Gate 5, where it remains active today.
 Although the club's ties to the working class have diminished over the years, the members of the club still identify as part of Antifa.

 Antifa 972

 Antifa 972 is an anti-fascist group that has been operating in Israel since at least 2014.

-Notable events involving Antifa 972 members include their participation in riots in Jerusalem, providing protection for left-wing demonstrations during 2014 Gaza War, and preventing a Lehava march in Tel Aviv.
+Notable events involving Antifa 972 members include their participation in riots in Jerusalem, providing protection for left-wing demonstrations during the 2014 Gaza War, and preventing a Lehava march in Tel Aviv.
 Around the same time, two additional Antifa organizations were established in Israel.